-The rise of cashless transactions had already started before the pandemic began but concerns that currency and plastic cards could transmit coronavirus sent many looking for a hands-off option.
-Payments by mobile phone apps — like Apple, Google and Samsung Pay — and contactless debit or credit cards saw an increase in popularity after the pandemic started.
+The rise of cashless transactions had already started before the pandemic began.
+But concerns that currency and plastic cards could transmit coronavirus sent many looking for a hands-off option.
+Payments by mobile phone apps — like Apple, Google and Samsung Pay saw an increase in popularity after the pandemic started.

 Online payments, also already enjoying popularity, became even more commonplace.
-The technology that drives online payments allows such things as online shopping, transfer of funds, paying bills and receiving cash to happen at a much faster rate.
+This technology allows such things as online shopping, transfer of funds, paying bills and receiving cash to happen much faster.

-As people were encouraged to stay home, delivery services had their moment.
-From food delivery services like Grubhub and Uber Eats to local restaurants providing food and cocktail deliveries, the pandemic changed the way we dined.
+Delivery services did increase as people were encouraged to stay home.
+Services like Grubhub and Uber Eats to local restaurants providing deliveries, the pandemic changed the way we dined.
 Grocery stores, which lagged behind the rest of the world in online shopping before COVID-19, suddenly caught up.
-While only about 3 to 4 percent of grocery purchases were made online in the U.S. pre-pandemic, that number has increased by nearly five times, with 10 to 15 percent of grocery purchases taking place online.
+While only about 3 to 4 percent of grocery purchases were made online in the U.S. pre-pandemic.
+That number has increased by nearly five times, with 10 to 15 percent of grocery purchases taking place online.

-And, now that shoppers have downloaded apps and become accustomed to the online grocery shopping and delivery experience, experts expect online grocery sales will remain high even in a post-pandemic world.
+Now that shoppers have become accustomed to online grocery shopping and delivery.
+Experts expect online grocery sales will remain high even in a post-pandemic world.

 Groceries aren’t the only thing we were shopping for online during the lockdown.
 In addition to a significant amount of panic-buying of essentials like toilet paper and face masks, digital retailers got a huge revenue boost thanks to the mass purchase of health and safety products, shelf-stable foods and fitness equipment.

-The ease of buying online had already altered the way we shop and consume goods, but in the age of COVID, it has made staying home to shop an appealing alternative to physically visiting retail outlets.
+The ease of buying online had already altered the way we shop and consume goods.
+But during COVID, it has made staying home to shop an appealing alternative to physically visiting retail outlets.
 Even brick-and-mortar retailers like Target and Walmart now offer customers the option to shop online and enjoy curbside pickup instead of entering the store.

 Before the pandemic, telehealth had gained traction as a way for healthcare professionals to treat patients who do not rely on in-person services.
-But with the onset of COVID-19, the use of telehealth expanded, and it was endorsed as a way to deliver many more types of care, including acute, chronic, primary and specialty care.
+But with the onset of COVID-19, the use of telehealth expanded.
+And was endorsed as a way to deliver many more types of care, including acute, chronic, primary and specialty care.